 - 10km isn’t the biggest distance, but you’ll still need energy.
 Have a good breakfast, or at least some pre-race nutrition bars or gels.

-- Remember, as long as you’ve entered there’s no registration on site – you can just turn up and run.
+- Remember, as long as you’ve entered online there’s no registration on site – you can just turn up and run.

 - Most importantly – make sure you have your race number fastened to your top.
 The race number contains your timing chip, without it you won’t get a time crossing the line.